grapheo12/funky/README.md

 }
 ```

-`ffmpeg` is requied for this to run.
+`ffmpeg` is required for this to run.

 Logo taken from [clipart-library](https://clipart-library.com)